atul-atul/atul-atul.github.io/docs/_posts/2025-01-31-lights-out-general-electric.md

 'If Immelt was known for his vaulting optimism, Flannery soon became known for his indecision and endless analysis.
 Few decisions, even major ones, were final.
 A critical strategic move, like the separation of a major division, could be made, only to be reassessed at any time.
 Flannery's style was quickly grating on top executives who worked with him.'

-'Jack Welch continues to privately rage about the man he chose to succeed him (Immelt).
+'Jack Welch continues to privately rage about the man he chose to succeed him.
 The aging CEO still likes to say he gives himself an A grade for the way he ran GE, and an F for his choice of successor.'
 (Welch passed away some time back.)

 'The SEC didn't name the GE executives, but the order makes it clear that the misbehavior stopped with Flannery's first full quarter as CEO, the fourth quarter of 2017.'